ceph/calamari/doc/calamari-client-examples.md

  		http -v --form --session mira022 POST mira022.front.sepia.ceph.com:8000/api/v1/auth/login/

-2. This will return a cookie containing the CSRF token in the header.
+2. This will return a cookie containing the CSRF `csrftoken` cookie in the header.
 Use this as the input to a form POST to the same URL:

 		http -v --form --session mira022 POST mira022.front.sepia.ceph.com:8000/api/v1/auth/login/ X-CSRFToken:EUCXsEf2NMZfVAkpjErZExhmmdtFNsAu username=admin password=admin submit="Log in"